 • Being rejected for a job, forced leave or reduced responsibilities because the person is pregnant.

+What is the position at law?
+A summary of the various legislative instruments that deal with these issues is provided hereunder.
 The Employment and Industrial Relations Act (Chapter 452 of the laws of Malta) prohibits any form of discriminatory treatment at all stages.
 Discriminatory treatment includes any distinction, exclusion or restriction which is not justifiable in a democratic society including discrimination made on the basis of marital status, pregnancy or potential pregnancy, sex, colour, disability, religious conviction, political opinion or membership in a trade union or in anemployers’ association.
+The Equal Treatment in Employment Regulations (Subsidiary Legislation 452.95) complements the aforementioned by laying down minimum requirements to combat discriminatory treatment on the grounds of amongst others of sex and/or sexual orientation.
+The said regulations apply to all persons in relation to:

 • conditions for access to employment, including the advertising of opportunities for employment, selection criteria and recruitment conditions, whatever the branch of activity and at all levels of the professional hierarchy, including promotions;